 Violence and discrimination against Shia

-According to history, Shia has been part of the long history of Indonesian Islam; even some of its ritual practices or celebrations have colored local culture in several regions in Indonesia.
-In the Risalah Amman (2004), which is the result of the deliberation of more than a hundred mainstream scholars from around the world, Shia (Djafariyah) are included in the Madhab recognized by other Islamic groups (Bagir, 2017).
-However, cases of violence and discrimination against Shia followers also often occur; if we look more closely, instances of violence and discrimination are supported mainly by political motives.
+According to history, Shia has been part of the long history of Indonesian Islam.
+Some Shia ritual practices or celebrations have even coloured local culture in several Indonesian regions.
+In “Risalah Amman” (2004), which is the result of the deliberation of more than a hundred mainstream scholars from around the world, Shia (Djafariyah) are included in the Madhab recognised by other Islamic groups (Bagir, 2017).
+However, cases of violence and discrimination against Shia followers also often occur.
+If we look more closely, instances of violence and discrimination are supported mainly by political motives.
 In this case, of course, Shia followers in Indonesia will become a minority when faced with Sunnis as the majority group.
-Things like this then hurt the Shia followers; they are systematically marginalized.
+This situation hurt the Shia followers as they then became systematically marginalised.

-The conflict experienced by Shia followers in Indonesia is a conflict between two groups; Sunnis and Shia started with distrust and little dialogue with people with different characteristics.
-The Sunni group does not trust the Shia group because they believe that the Shia are heretics like Ahmadiyah and the Eden group.
+The conflict experienced by Shia followers in Indonesia is a conflict between two groups; Sunnis and Shia.
+It started with distrust and minimum dialogue with people with different characteristics.
+The Sunni group does not trust the Shia group because they believe that the Shia are heretics, like Ahmadiyah and the Eden group.
 This is because the majority group is still discussing theological debates.
 In addition, objective research on Shia in Indonesia is still limited.
-As a result, there is a misunderstanding of information about Shia, which then makes it easier for people to misjudge; the absence of accurate data, in the end, gives rise to subjective public opinion (Wuryanto & Sadhana, 2013).
+As a result, there is a misunderstanding about Shia, making it easier for people to misjudge the group.
+The absence of accurate data, in the end, gives rise to subjective public opinion (Wuryanto & Sadhana, 2013).

-The tradition of the Sampang people still practices a tradition of extraordinary respect for the Kiai.
+Traditionally, people in Sampang still practice a tradition of extraordinary respect for the Kiai.
 They make these religious figures role models and the only source of law in final decisions in all aspects of their lives: social, economic, political, and spiritual, either individually or collectively.
-Even the award exceeds parents and the government.
+Their respect even exceeds their parents and the government.
 Kiai's message is permanently embedded in every activity of the Sampang community (Humaedi, 2014).

-Case of Shia in Sampang
+Shia in Sampang

 The anti-Shia group's consolidation has strengthened in Sampang.
-Terror and threats to the masses were not only consolidated by religious figures and local kyai but also supported by the Badan Silaturrahmi Ulema Madura (BASRA).
-When seen, in fact, these methods already contain political motives, maybe call it the struggle for followers.
-This factor can be seen from the chairman of the MUI Sampang and one of the NU kyai, K.H.
-Bukhori Maksum, "Constitutionally, Shiaism in Indonesia is not prohibited, but among NU residents, Shia cannot be united like water and oil."
+Terror and threats to the masses were not only consolidated by religious figures and local Kyai but also supported by the Badan Silaturrahmi Ulema Madura (BASRA).
+These actions already involve political motives.
+Maybe call it the struggle for followers.
+This factor can be seen from the chairman of the MUI Sampang and one of the NU Kyai, K.H.
+Bukhori Maksum, "Constitutionally, Shiaism in Indonesia is not prohibited, but among NU residents, Shia cannot be united.
+We are like water and oil."
 Kyai Bukhori's statement indicates that the prohibition of da'wah and expulsion of Shia followers has the content of identity politics, which is dominated by NU (Hamdi, 2014).

-The Shia violence and discrimination in Sampang are motivated by the cultural context of violence rooted in Madura, or the local term called 'Carok.’
-Regarding the attacks on Shia residents on April 4, 2011, if the Shia followers in Karang Gayam and Blu'uran villages were uncontrol themselves and responded to attacks by anti-Shia groups with violence, there would be mass Carok and conflict (Jonge, 1989).
+The Shia violence and discrimination in Sampang are motivated by the cultural context of violence rooted in Madura, or the local term called 'Carok.'
+Regarding the attacks on Shia residents on 4 April 2011, if the Shia followers in Karang Gayam and Blu'uran villages were to uncontrol themselves and responded to attacks by anti-Shia groups with violence, there would be mass Carok and conflict (Jonge, 1989).
 So, apart from the government's impartiality towards minority groups, the cultural factor of violence or 'Carok' is still inherent in the traditions of the Madurese community (Mahbub, 2018).
 The relationship between identity politics, pluralism, and the democratic system cannot be separated and segregated from one another.
-All of them must collaborate with each of all share the issues of equality and non-discrimination against minority groups.
+All of them must collaborate to ensure equality and non-discrimination against minority groups.